 Traveling overseas to New Zealand can be exciting.
 It also requires a lot of planning ahead of time.
 One of the most important items you'll need for your trip is your New Zealand passport.
 Of course, to have your passport ready, you'll also need your New Zealand passport photo taken.
 Don't have a passport photo?
 No problem.

 iVisa Photos makes it easy to leverage an existing photo to meet all passport regulations.
 Just upload a photo using our handy Quick Facts and pick it up the next day.
-For fast visa service, click here to save you time when applying for your visa.

 - Size: 500KB to 10MB.
 35mm by 45mm.